nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 By 2045, this percentage is projected to rise to 21%.
 While some policymakers view the increasing elderly population as a challenge, the NPP believes that it is a national responsibility to understand and address this situation with special attention to the well- being of the elderly.

 Activities ■ Providing basic facilities needed for the care of the elderly within homes. ■ Healthcare teams conduct health check-ups for the elderly. ■ Establishing a system of elderly care centres that meet international standards. ■ Developing a program to involve the elderly in creative economic activities to maintain their mental health ■ Implement a social protection scheme for those employed in the private and informal sectors, including farmers and fishermen. ■ Establishing a fund to implement an insurance coverage system that ensures protection for all senior citizens ■ Encouraging the building of walkways and rest homes near religious sites, and government intervention to ensure that the senior citizens can enjoy their daily lives in a peaceful and happy environment 51■ Implementing priority programs for senior citizens at public service locations. ■ Providing financial assistance to elderly individuals facing financial difficulties.

+#### Activities [2.06]

+##### 2.06.A01) NO-TITLE

+- 2.06.A01.01) Providing basic facilities needed for the care of the elderly within homes.

+- 2.06.A01.02) Healthcare teams conduct health check-ups for the elderly.

+- 2.06.A01.03) Establishing a system of elderly care centres that meet international standards.

+- 2.06.A01.04) Developing a program to involve the elderly in creative economic activities to maintain their mental health

+- 2.06.A01.05) Implement a social protection scheme for those employed in the private and informal sectors, including farmers and fishermen.

+- 2.06.A01.06) Establishing a fund to implement an insurance coverage system that ensures protection for all senior citizens

+- 2.06.A01.07) Encouraging the building of walkways and rest homes near religious sites, and government intervention to ensure that the senior citizens can enjoy their daily lives in a peaceful and happy environment

+- 2.06.A01.08) Implementing priority programs for senior citizens at public service locations.

+- 2.06.A01.09) Providing financial assistance to elderly individuals facing financial difficulties.

 ### 2.07) An unimpaired social life - An fair and equitable approach